-15 3.3.2 Large-scale model
+3.3.2 Large-scale model

 The large scale gravity effects are modelled taking into account atmospheric, hydrological and non-tidal ocean mass transport.
 All hydrological effects are computed using mGlobe toolbox described in Mikolaj et al. (2016).
 The input model data are listed in Table 4.
-The gravity effects were computed for an integration radius larger than 0.1°, using all water storage compartments that were given by the individual models, mainly soil moisture up to a model-specific soil depth, and snow storage.
+The gravity effects were computed for integration radius greater than 0.1°.
 The enforcement of mass conservation was implemented by applying a uniform layer over the ocean.
 The gravity response to such variation was computed assuming equal redistribution of model mass deficit or surplus compared to long-term mean.
-This approach did not take the mostly unreliable storage estimations over Antarctica and Greenland (set to zero).
-The global hydrological models were also exploited to obtain the Level 3 total water storage variations.
+This approach did not take the the mostly unreliable storage estimations over Antarctica and Greenland (set to zero).
+The global hydrological models were also exploited

+20 to obtain the Level 3 total water storage variations.
 It should be noted that non of these input models covers the whole saturated and unsaturated zone and should therefore be used accordingly.